rmrk-team/evm-nestable-multiasset-zksync-workshop/README.md

 The `directOwnerOf` function returns the token ID and the smart contract address of the direct owner of the parent token, as well as a boolean value indicating whether the direct owner of the token is an NFT or not.
 In case the direct owner is not an NFT, the token ID is `0`.

 The `ownerOf` function returns the address of the root owner of the token.
-This means that it returns the addess of the first non-token owner in the parent-token chain.
+This means that it returns the address of the first non-token owner in the parent-token chain.

 **NOTE: It is worth noting that a child token can also be a parent token to another token.**